Codecademy/docs/content/javascript/concepts/sets/sets.md

   - 'paths/front-end-engineer-career-path'
 ---

-A set is an object in JavaScript that is a collection of unique values.
+A `Set` is an object in JavaScript that is a collection of unique values.

 A `Set` object can be created with the `Set()` constructor function.